A Cross Validation Framework for Signal Denoising with Applications to Trend Filtering, Dyadic CART and Beyond: Cross Validation Framework

-In contrast, in our framework we first construct $K$ optimized tuning parameters $\hat{\lambda}_j$ (one for each fold) which minimize the prediction error on each fold.
+Subsequently, we refer to this as the \textit{typical} or \textit{traditional} CV framework.
+In Section~\ref{sec:simu}, we give simulations comparing this typical CV framework to our framework where in contrast, we first construct $K$ optimized tuning parameters $\hat{\lambda}_j$ (one for each fold) which minimize the prediction error on each fold.
 We then construct an intermediate interleaved estimator $\tilde{\theta}$ by gluing together the optimized fits on each of the folds as in~\eqref{eq:defninter}.
 Finally, we then come up with a single optimized tuning parameter by minimizing the squared distance of $\hat{\theta}^{(\lambda)}$ (over a set $\Lambda$) to the intermediate fit $\tilde{\theta}$ as in~\eqref{eq:defnmain}.
 This seemingly roundabout way of choosing $\hat{\lambda}$ makes our cross validation scheme theoretically tractable; see our explanation in Section~\ref{sec:tract}.

-\item The main advantage of our variant of $K$ fold CV versus the traditional version of $K$ fold CV is mathematical tractability (see Theorem~\ref{thm:main} below).
+\item The main advantage of our variant of $K$ fold CV versus the traditional or typical version of $K$ fold CV is mathematical tractability (see Theorem~\ref{thm:main} below).
 We believe that ingredients of the theoretical analysis of our variant could be a stepping stone towards a theoretical analysis of other CV versions used in practice.
 Furthermore, our simulations suggest that our CV versions not only enjoy rigorous theoretical guarantees but are also practically useful, providing good finite sample performance.
 For example, we found that in our simulations for Trend Filtering (see Section~\ref{sec:simu}), the practical performance of our CV variant is very similar with the state of the art CV version implemented by the R package~\cite{arnold2020package}. \end{itemize}